 New American Economy is a bipartisan research and advocacy organization fighting for smart federal, state, and local immigration policies that help grow our economy and create jobs for all Americans.

-We make the economic case for immigration in three ways:
+We make the economic case for immigration in four ways:

 - We use powerful research to demonstrate how immigration impacts our economy.

 - We organize champions at the grassroots and influencer levels to build support for immigration.

 - We partner with state and local leaders to advocate for policies that recognize the value immigrants add locally.

 - We show immigrant contributions to American culture through film, food, art, sports, comedy, and more.

 Using Data and Personal Narratives to Frame Immigration

 We tell a story of immigration that is about entrepreneurship, out-innovating our global competitors, and building prosperity in communities large and small across the country.

 In NAE’s very first report, we found that more than 40 percent of Fortune 500 companies were founded by immigrants or their children – a key takeaway that has shifted perspectives and laid the foundation for better conversations about the role of immigrants in our economy and society.

 Alongside entrepreneurship, we have measured the value of immigrant contributions in every sector from healthcare to housing, tourism to tech, and farming to faith.
 For example, immigrants fuel our nation’s $100 billion agriculture industry, doing the toughest jobs that keep our farms running.